openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 :math:`\Psi_{\alpha_i}^{(i)}` is the :math:`i`-th marginal univariate
 orthonormal polynomial of degree :math:`\alpha_i`.
-The orthonormal polynomial basis with respect to the marginal :math:`\mu_i` is known for some distributions: see :ref:`orthogonal_polynomial` to get some usual orthonornal polynomial families.
+The orthonormal polynomial basis with respect to the marginal :math:`\mu_i` is known for some distributions: see :ref:`orthogonal_polynomials` to get some usual orthonormal polynomial families.

 For classical polynomials, the :class:`~openturns.StandardDistributionPolynomialFactory` class implements the three-term recurrence.